Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 Abstract

-What466 general-assistant questions across 3 difficulty levels; humans at 92%, frontier agents at 70-75%.
+What466 general-assistant questions across 3 difficulty levels; humans at 92% on the test set.

 WhoMialon et al., Meta AI, 2023 (arXiv:2311.12983)